A sharp upper bound for the independence number: Introduction

-A \emph{graph} $G$ is a pair $(V(G),E(G))$, where $V(G)$ is a set, called the \emph{vertex set of $G$}, and $E(G)$ is a subset of ${V(G) \choose 2}$ and is called the \emph{edge set of $G$}.
-If $\{v,w\}$ is an edge of $G$, then the vertices $v$ and $w$ are said to be \emph{adjacent} (\emph{in $G$}), and we say that $w$ is a \emph{neighbour of $v$} (\emph{in $G$}) and vice-versa.
-If any two vertices of $G$ are adjacent (i.e.~$E(G) = {V(G) \choose 2}$), then $G$ is said to be \emph{complete}.
-An edge $\{v,w\}$ is said to be \emph{incident} to a vertex $x$ if $x = v$ or $x = w$.
+A pair $(X,Y)$ is said to be an $r$-graph if $X$ is a set and $Y$ is a subset of $X \choose r$.
+If $G$ is an $r$-graph $(X,Y)$, then $X$ is represented by $V(G)$ and its members are called \emph{vertices of $G$}, and $Y$ is represented by $E(G)$ and its members are called \emph{edges of $G$}.
+A $2$-graph is also simply called a \emph{graph}.

-A subset $I$ of $V(G)$ is said to be an \emph{independent set of $G$} if no two vertices in $I$ are adjacent in $G$.
+A subset $I$ of $V(G)$ is said to be an \emph{independent set of $G$} if no edge of $G$ is a subset of $I$.
 The \emph{independence number of $G$}, denoted by $\alpha(G)$, is the size of a largest independent set of $G$.

-A subset $D$ of $V(G)$ is said to be a \emph{dominating set of $G$} if every vertex not in $D$ is adjacent to a vertex in $D$.
-Thus, a subset of $V(G)$ is a \emph{maximal} independent set of $G$ (i.e.~an independent set that is not a subset of any other one) if and only if it is an independent dominating set.
-So a largest independent set is a dominating set.
-For more on domination, see \cite{HHS}.